How To Start A Safety Committee – A Blueprint For Success

 - Engaging senior management to participate in the safety committee goals

-One other suggestion for problem solving would be to reach out to your Regional OSHA office to see what materials they can provide to help you get the safety committee up and running efficiently and effectively.
+Another suggestion for problem-solving would be to reach out to your Regional OSHA office to see what materials they can provide to help you get the safety committee up and running efficiently and effectively.
 Although some Companies are scared to reach out to OSHA, they shouldn’t be.
-OSHA is there to help promote workplace safety and I have always found them to be helpful.
+OSHA is there to help promote workplace safety, and I have always found them to be helpful.
 A successful safety committee engages with, not against, their local OSHA office.

 Use Time Effectively

 The time you have when you start a safety committee is precious.
 You have to have excellent time management skills to keep everything moving.
-You don’t want to waste any time on frivolous matters when there is serious work to be done to keep you and your coworkers safe on the job.
+You don’t want to waste any time on frivolous matters when serious work is needed to keep you and your coworkers safe on the job.

 Make Safety Committee Meetings Matter

-Workplace safety committees are a commitment from employees, managers and the Company as a whole.
-Within the committee you will need to have meetings – make those meetings count.
-Everyone has experienced a meeting that was disorganized or drawn out at some point in their professional career, which means that everyone understands how these meetings can feel like a waste of time.
-It’s your job to ensure that the message is conveyed quickly and effectively.
+Employees, managers, and the Company commit workplace safety committees.
+You will need to have meetings within the committee – make those meetings count.
+Everyone has experienced a disorganized or drawn-out meeting at some point in their professional career, which means that everyone understands how these meetings can feel like a waste of time.
+It’s your job to ensure the message is conveyed quickly and effectively.

 Tips for Productivity

-Reminders of how to stay productive are always important to making every meeting count.
+Reminders of how to stay productive are always essential to make every meeting count.
 Attendance is a key factor, as the points you cover won’t take effect if essential parties are missing.
-Schedule the meeting with plenty of time in advance so that it can be moved around if need be.
+Schedule the meeting with plenty of time in advance so that it can be moved around.

-You’ll also want to create an agenda to review minutes from the last meeting, as well as discuss the latest issues and reports in the workplace.
-Follow up on any assignments given out since the last meeting to make sure goals are met.
+You’ll also want to create an agenda to review minutes from the last meeting and discuss the latest issues and reports in the workplace.
+Follow up on assignments since the last meeting to ensure goals are met.

-Deciding to start a workplace safety committee is an incredibly important endeavor for all parties involved.
-Safety is key to a productive working environment, so make sure that everyone involved is on top of their role and can help keep the operation running smoothly.
+Starting a workplace safety committee is incredibly important for all parties involved.
+Safety is key to a productive working environment, so ensuring everyone is on top of their role can help keep the operation running smoothly.
 All members need to work together to keep the workplace safe.